 In fixed income, we left our positioning unchanged versus last year, focusing on compelling investment opportunities offering positive yields.
 We continue to like floating rate notes, commercial paper and peripheral sovereign debt from Italy, Spain and Portugal.
 Duration was kept moderate at around 1 year with a yield of 0.49%, a slight month-on-month improvement.

 The legal documents for the fund(s) referred to herein is available at www.cnmv.es<http://www.cnmv.es>, www.march-am.com<http://www.march-am.com> and www.bancamarch.es<http://www.bancamarch.es>.

 Clients or prospective investors should bear in mind that this document does not constitute an investment recommendation by either March Asset Management, S.G.I.I.C., S.A.U. or Banca March, S.A.
 Clients or prospective investors should base their investment decisions on external tax, legal, financial, regulatory, accounting advice, or any other form of counsel, as appropriate.

 Neither March Asset Management, S.G.I.I.C., S.AU. nor Banca March, S.A. take responsibility for any direct or indirect costs or losses resulting from the use of this document or any actions undertaken based on its content.

-The client or prospective investor should be aware that past performance is not a reliable indicator of future results and that the risks related to the fund(s) referred to herein are outlined in the official documentation available on the websites indicated above.
+The client or prospective investor should be aware that past performance is not a reliable indicator of future results and that the risks related to the fund(s) referred to herein are outlined in the legal documents available on the websites indicated above.